qiaozhijian/awesome-deeplearning-3d-registration/README.md

-﻿# awesome-deeplearning-lidar-odometry
+﻿# awesome-deeplearning-3d-registration

 A curated list of papers about point cloud registration inspired by [awesome-point-cloud-registration](https://github.com/weiweisun2018/awesome-point-clouds-registration)

-You will be very welcome to make Pull Request if you find the awesome paper/code/dataset, and contribute to this reseach community :smile:
+You will be very welcome to make Pull Request to current repository or [this](https://github.com/weiweisun2018/awesome-point-clouds-registration) (Recommanded) if you find the awesome paper/code/dataset.

-## LIDAR Localization
+## Localization in Autonomous Vehicle
 | Models   |Date| Publication| Paper | Code |
 |----------|----|------------|------|---|
 | Gil Elba et al. | 2017 | CVPR | [3D Point Cloud Registration for Localization Using a Deep Neural Network Auto-Encoder](https://ieeexplore.ieee.org/document/8099748) | [python](https://github.com/gilbaz/LORAX) |